 §17-1722.3-1 Purpose.
-This chapter is established to provide, subject to the availability of state funding, state funded medical assistance for citizens of COFA nations and legal permanent residents admitted to the United States for less than five years who are age nineteen years and older and lawfully are not eligible for federal medical assistance as a result of implementation of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996.
-Except as otherwise specifically provided herein, this chapter supersedes any and all state medical assistance provided to such individuals through the QUEST, QEXA,
+This chapter is established to provide, subject to the availability of state funding, state medical assistance for citizens of COFA nations and legal permanent residents admitted to the United States for less than five years who are age nineteen years and older and lawfully present in the state.
+Except as otherwise specifically provided herein, this chapter supersedes any and all state medical assistance provided to such individuals through the former QUEST, QEXA, QUEST-Net, or QUEST-ACE programs, or the fee-for-service or SHOTT programs prior to the implementation date of Basic Health

-QUEST-Net, QUEST-ACE, fee-for-service, or SHOTT programs prior to the implementation date of Basic Health Hawaii.
-[Eff 04/01/10] (Auth: HRS §346-14) (Imp: HRS §346-14)
+Hawaii.
+[Eff 04/01/10; am 09/30/13] (Auth: HRS §346-14) (Imp: HRS §346-14)

-§17-1722.3-2 Definitions.
-As used in this chapter:
+§17-1722.3-2 REPEALED.
+[R 09/30/13]